-Survivor pension: Paid to eligible survivors if the deceased was a pensioner, qualified for an old-age pension or a disability pension, or had at least 180 months of coverage at the time of death.
+Survivor pension: The deceased received or was entitled to receive an old-age or disability pension, or had at least 180 months of coverage at the time of death.

-Eligible survivors include a widow aged 50 or older or disabled, a dependent, a widower with a disability, and children younger than age 14 (age 21 if a student, no limit if disabled).
+Eligible survivors include a widow aged 50 or older or disabled, a dependent widower with a disability, and children younger than age 14 (age 21 if a student, no limit if disabled).